quartznet/quartznet/docs/documentation/quartz-4.x/tutorial/crontriggers.md

 - [Cron Expression Generator & Explainer](https://www.freeformatter.com/cron-expression-generator-quartz.html)
 - [CronMaker](http://www.cronmaker.com/)

+NOTE: There are many cron standards/implementations.
+The results from some generators may not always be correct for Quartz.NET
 :::

 An example of a complete cron-expression is the string `0 0 12 ? * WED` - which means "every Wednesday at 12:00 pm".